Constructing unlabelled lattices: Implementation and results

 On both hardware configurations, the speedup increases with~$n$.
 This is expected in the light of \autoref{R:levellised-weights}, as the benefits of the stabiliser chain approach are the more pronounced, the more levels a lattice has. \item Obtaining a meaningful complexity analysis seems out of reach, as estimating the average case complexity would require a detailed understanding of the tree of canonical lattices.
 Experimentally, the algorithm seems to be close to optimal in the sense that the computation time grows roughly linearly in the number of lattices constructed. \item On hardware configuration~(A), the L2 and L3 cache hit rates during the computations were on average around 55-60\% respectively 80-85\%; on hardware configuration~(B), this information could not be obtained.
-The high L3 cache hit hate suggests that DRAM bandwidth is not a significant limiting factor for the overall performance of the algorithm. \item The throughput corresponds to roughly 1\,800 CPU clock cycles per lattice on hardware configuration~(A) and to roughly 1\,750 CPU clock cycles per lattice on hardware configuration~(B); these figures include pre-com\-pu\-ta\-tions and inter-thread communication.
-This similarity of these values in spite of the different DRAM speeds on hardware configuration~(A) and hardware configuration~(B) is consistent with DRAM bandwidth not being a significant limiting factor for the overall performance. \item C source code implementing the described algorithm is available at the URL \url{https://bitbucket.org/vgebhardt/unlabelled-lattices} under the GNU GPL v.\,3+. \end{enumerate} \end{remark}
+The high L3 cache hit rate suggests that DRAM bandwidth is not a significant limiting factor for the overall performance of the algorithm. \item The throughput corresponds to roughly 1\,800 CPU clock cycles per lattice on hardware configuration~(A) and to roughly 1\,750 CPU clock cycles per lattice on hardware configuration~(B); these figures include pre-com\-pu\-ta\-tions and inter-thread communication.
+This similarity of these values in spite of the different DRAM speeds on hardware configuration~(A) and hardware configuration~(B) is consistent with DRAM bandwidth not being a significant limiting factor for the overall performance. \end{enumerate} \end{remark}